DarrenGleason/AdvPy-ddgleason/README.md

     -Game lets you play again if you would like to.
 (10 points) -Game runs without logical errors.
 (30 points) -total points = 100

+# 2. kattis
+    -I have completed 6 kattis
+    -Two kattis problems 1.8 and above
+    -Two kattis problems 2.2 and above
+    -Two kattis problems 2.6 and above
+    -Did not finish test cases (90%)